-A Health Information Exchange, simply put, allows healthcare providers to access and share patient medical record data securely and electronically.
-Since so many medical records are on paper in a filing cabinet somewhere, this sharing of information typically happens via mail, fax or phone and adds layers of complexity and room for error during the process, ultimately slowing down the entire process for both the provider and patient.
+A Health Information Exchange allows healthcare providers to access and share patient medical record data securely and electronically.
+They are critically important because so many medical records are on paper in filing cabinets.
+Sharing this information typically happens via mail, fax or phone and adds layers of complexity and room for error during the process, slowing down the entire process for both providers and patients.

 Americans today are a mobile society.
 For example, you may live in the Southeast, work may require frequent trips to the Northeast, family vacations may take you to the Midwest, and trips to visit friends may take you to California.
 At any of these temporary or extended stays, an illness or accident could require a visit to a new provider.